 Benefits of ECVET for Lifelong Learning

 In the context of economic restructuring, where certain sectors are declining whilst others have difficulties in recruiting adequately qualified staff, there is a need for a flexible workforce.
-People are expected to have both the aptitude as well as the opportunity to enable continued learning and the development of new knowledge, skills and competence.
-Lifelong learning aims at facilitating the transition between different jobs, companies or sectors, as well as the transition from unemployment or inactivity into employment.
+Individuals are expected to have both the aptitude as well as the opportunity to enable continued learning and the development of new knowledge, skills and competence.
+Lifelong learning and the recognition of learning and skills aims at facilitating the transition between different jobs, companies or sectors, as well as the transition from unemployment or inactivity into employment.
 It is seen as a means of improving the match between labour market demand and supply and for supporting social inclusion.

 - ECVET is a tool that can assist lifelong learning by improving the transfer, recognition and accumulation of that which has been learned in the past, irrespective of the learning environment.
 It can facilitate the development of individualised and flexible lifelong learning paths enabling individual learners to gain knowledge, skills and competence, and ultimately a qualification.

-- ECVET supports a range of learning, and individual learner, scenarios including:
+- ECVET supports a range of learners and learning scenarios including: